 Breast changes continue to happen over a person’s life.
 The first thing to develop

 are lobes, or small subdivisions of breast tissue.
 Mammary glands develop next and

 consist of 15 to 24 lobes.
 Mammary glands are influenced by hormones activated in

 puberty.
 Shrinkage (involution) of the milk ducts is the final major change that happens

 in the breast tissue.
 The mammary glands slowly start to shrink.
 This often starts

 As a girl approaches her teen years, the first visible signs of breast development

-hair and armpit hair appear.
+armpit hair appear.